Personal Research and Articles

 The Impact of Remaining Lease on Resale Prices

-Put yourself in the shoes of the buyer, would you get a house with longer remaining lease, but with everything else an hour away or a shorter remaining lease with everything else a stone’s throw away?
+Put yourself in the buyer’s shoes—would you prefer a flat with a longer remaining lease but located an hour away from everything, or a shorter lease with all the conveniences just a stone’s throw away?

 The Influence of Estate on Resale Prices